Charts in XLSX templates

 We created a table containing information about the yearly production of a product by country.

-The templater engine will automatically create a separate table for each product and display each table on a separate sheet.
+These tags tell the engine which country values to render, so it automatically creates a separate table for each product and displays each table on a separate sheet.

-Now, we select our template table, navigate to the Insert tab in the top ribbon and choose a line chart:
+Now select the template table, navigate to the Insert tab in the top ribbon, and choose a line chart:

 We need to edit the data that will be visible in our chart.
-To do that we select the chart, click the Filer icon and click Select data link:
+To do that, select the chart, click the Filter icon, and then click the Select data link:

-Basically, the template is ready.
-We just change the colors and add a legend to the right side the chart.
+At this point, the template is ready.
+You can change the colors and add a legend to the right side of the chart.